c-castillo/fiware-cygnus/conf/README.md

 ##Files per instance

 These files are `cygnus_instance.conf.template` and `agent.conf.template`.
-A copy must be created for each instance of Cygnus wanted to be run, followinf this format:
+A copy must be created for each instance of Cygnus wanted to be run, following this format:

 ```bash
 cp /usr/cygnus/conf/cygnus_instance.conf.template /usr/cygnus/conf/cygnus_instance_example1.conf